Retire in Costa Rica as a U.S. Veteran

-The cost of living in Costa Rica is lower than the U.S.
+The cost of living in Costa Rica is lower than in the U.S.

-As long as you don’t spend too much shopping or on fancy restaurants, you can live of $1500 a month or $2500 for couples, including rent, food and entertainment.
-The best thing to do before moving to Costa Rica is contacting someone who lives here and can explain more about the expenses.
+As long as you don’t spend too much shopping or on fancy restaurants, you can live off $1500 a month or $2500 for couples, including rent, food, and entertainment.
+The best thing to do before moving to Costa Rica is to contact someone who lives here and can explain more about the expenses.
 We can help out, send us a message.

 Fine medical service

-Medical services are a priority for people seeking to retire, also for disabled Veterans in need of specific medication, psychological treatment or any medical emergency.
-It’s good news that Costa Rica has one of the finest medical services in the planet, with high quality professional doctors and full access to any medication, that got you covered for any medical need you have.
+Medical services are a priority for people seeking to retire, also for disabled Veterans in need of specific medication, psychological treatment, or any medical emergency.
+It’s good news that Costa Rica has one of the finest medical services on the planet, with high-quality professional doctors and full access to any medication, that got you covered for any medical need you have.

-The cost of medical treatment is much lower than in the U.S. For some treatments it’s cheaper to flight to Costa Rica, book a hotel, get the procedure done and go back than just paying for it in the U.S.
+The cost of medical treatment is much lower than in the U.S. For some treatments, it’s cheaper to fly to Costa Rica, book a hotel, get the procedure done and go back than just paying for it in the U.S.

-If you are a Veteran of the U.S. you don’t even have to worry about the price, because your FMP insurance has a world wide coverage and you can get the specific medication for your disability here for free.
+If you are a Veteran of the U.S. you don’t even have to worry about the price, because your FMP insurance has worldwide coverage and you can get the specific medication for your disability here for free.

-If you have any question about retiring in Costa Rica as a U.S. Veteran or getting medical services here, you can send us a message.
-We are glad to help you achieve your dream and retire in paradise.
+If you have any questions about retiring in Costa Rica as a U.S. Veteran or getting medical services here, you can send us a message.
+We are glad to help you achieve your dream and retire to paradise.